RDMLA/rdmla.github.io/translation.md

 <p align="center"><img src="/images/display-images/Chinese Navigation Blocks.png" alt="Chinese Navigation Blocks"></p>

-Currently, the Chinese version of RDMLA consists of eight units, focusing on the knowledge and skills needed to collaborate with researchers and other stakeholders on data management.
-Units 9, 10, and 11 are currently under translation and are expected to be made available in Spring 2022.
+The Chinese version of RDMLA consists of all eleven units, focusing on the knowledge and skills needed to collaborate with researchers and other stakeholders on data management.